-The gamble paid off.
-Holden’s debut YA novel, INVISIBLE BOYS, won the 2017 Ray Koppe Residency Award, leading to a writing residency at Varuna, the National Writers’ House, in 2018.
-INVISIBLE BOYS was also Highly Commended in the Australian Society of Authors’ 2018 Emerging Writers’ Mentorship Prize.
+INVISIBLY BOYS has picked up other accolades, including winning the 2017 Ray Koppe Residency Award, leading to a writing residency at Varuna, the National Writers’ House.
+The manuscript was also Highly Commended in the Australian Society of Authors’ 2018 Emerging Writers’ Mentorship Prize.

 A lifelong misfit, Holden has always been a walking contradiction: a gym junkie who has played Pokemon competitively; a sensitive geek who loves aggressive punk rock; and a bogan who learned to speak French.
 He is the only writer he knows who has switched to decaf and lived to tell the tale, and he’s quit smoking more times than he cares to admit.
 Holden believes the best writing comes straight from the heart: unabashed, unfettered and unafraid.